-The Gravity group's focus is Education, Research and Outreach.
-We strive to provide a complete educational experience for undergraduate and graduate student, as well as postdoctoral scholars.
 All members of the Gravity group are involved in top-tier research that is published in peer-reviewed journals and presented at national and international conferences.
 This research is disseminated through pulbic outreach efforts, in collaboration with Extended University and the Montana Space Grant Consortium.

 The Gravity Group Manifesto